cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/location.md

 * Provinces
 * Regions
 * Municipalities
-* Submunicipalities
+* Sub municipalities

-Using the `regions` parameter, you can filter on pre-indexed geographical shapes or regions. `regions` is available as both an URL parameter and as an advanced query field:
+Using the `regions` parameter, you can filter on pre-indexed geographical shapes or regions. `regions` is available as both a URL parameter and as an advanced query field:
 * URL parameter: `regions`
 * Advanced query parameter: `regions`